-- mean high water (springs) and mean low water (springs), except where passing beneath a permanent structure such as a jetty;
+- mean high water (springs) and mean low water (springs);

 - swimming pools, ponds, lakes and lochs;

 - moats, bridges and footbridges;

 - reservoirs, rivers, canals and streams;

-- drains and ditches;
+- · drains and ditches;

 - foreshore features;

 - floating objects (they are only shown when they are fixed and attached to permanent detail);

-- shake holes and swallow holes (in mountain and moorland areas, limits of numerous shake holes are shown and the area described as area of shake holes);
+- shake holes and swallow holes (in mountain and moorland areas; limits of numerous shake holes are shown and the area described as area of shake holes);

 - sluices (except those found in sewage works) and culverts;

 - stepping stones;

 - taps (which take the form of drinking fountains or that form the communal water supply) drinking fountains and water troughs (public);

 - tidal gauges;

-- waterfalls (only if formed by natural features) and weirs;
+- · waterfalls (only if formed by natural features) and weirs;

 - bollards, capstans and mooring posts;

 - breakwaters and groynes;

 - perches, pilot beacons and navigational beacons; and

 - pumps, wells, spouts, springs and fountains.

-Taps, water troughs and drinking fountains are no longer captured under current specification.
+Taps, water troughs and drinking fountains are no longer captured under the current specification.